Metabolic window: Muscle protein breakdown and muscle protein synthesis

-Protein Intake Before and After Workout
+Protein intake before and after workout

-The purpose of this small 2017 study was to test the anabolic theory and the effect of consuming the same amount of protein before and after resistance training on muscle strength, hypertrophy, and body composition changes.
-There were 21 subjects of the study involved in the study.
-All were men that participated in resistance training with more than one year of experience.
+In 2017, a study attempted to test the anabolic theory and the effects of consuming equal amounts of protein before and after resistance training on muscle strength, hypertrophy, and body composition changes.
+The subjects of the study included 21 males that had more than one year of experience in resistance training.
 These subjects were all recruited from a university setting and were all given an equal dose of protein consumed immediately either before working out or post-training.
-All participants were natural athletes, meaning they had no history of anabolic steroid usage.
+All participants were natural athletes; they had no history of anabolic steroid usage.
 The subjects of the study were all paired based on their strength in the squat and bench press exercises.
 The pairs were then put into two different control groups.
 One group consumed 25 grams of protein and 1 gram of carbohydrates before the workout and the other control group was given the same amount of protein and carbohydrates post-workout.
 The study consisted of a full-body routine that ran on three-week sessions on nonconsecutive days for ten weeks.
 The results of this study showed that the protein consumption before the workout and after the workout had shown similar effects on all the subjects studied.
-This scientific evidence shows that the anabolic window, which is quite narrow, is false and although it does increase MPB after training, the effects are very short.
-This supporting evidence also points to the fact that the interval for the anabolic window may be as big as several hours or maybe even more depending on the timing of protein intake before the workout.